Recycraft/recycraft-machine-learning/README.md

 Building two models that include : [scraps type classification](https://github.com/Recycraft/machine-learning/tree/main/scraps-type-classification) and [scraps classification detection](https://github.com/Recycraft/machine-learning/tree/main/scraps-classification-detection).
 Build process using *baseline experiment, dropout, flatten*.
 In this project, we use simple Convolutional Neural Network and pre-trained model or transfer learning by *Inceptionv3 and Xception*.
 The model was saved with *model.tflite* and chosen by the [best model]() for deployment.

 ## Machine Learning Task :
-1. Scraps Type Classification (2 Class : Organic & Recycleable)
+1. Scraps Type Classification (Binary Classification)
-2. Scraps Classification & Detection (8 Class : Bottle-Plastic, Can, Cardboard, Glass-Plastic, Paper, Plastic, Spoon-Plastic, and Styrofoam)
+2. Scraps Classification & Detection (Multiple Classification)

 ## Datasets (Kaggle and Github) :
 1. Recycleable or Organic :